WOGRA-AG/terraform-kustomization-kubeflow/README.md

 - Currently there are problems with higher version of [Kubeflow][], i.e.
   `>=v1.5.0`.
 We're working on that in near future.
 Nevertheless, we are waiting for a stable [Kubeflow][] release first.
 - As described in [Kubeflow/manifests][] the deploy may fail the first time.
   Please repeat `terraform apply` until it works.
 - There are reported problems with installation on Arm.
 Please provide us with error descriptions, e.g. open issues.
 In paralllel we plan to run it on a Nvidia Jetson Nano.
+- Although we recommend using k3d, there are problems with the image k3s:v1.22.6-k3s1.
+However, it is tested using the image k3s:v1.21.7-k3s1.

 ## Roadmap
 In the near future the following will happen: